Last Updated on February 6, 2026 by Emma Fajcz | Published: February 28, 2020

 Four hours in Lisbon is a pretty decent window to explore Lisbon’s most picturesque neighborhood: Alfama.
 Hop on the metro at the airport (red line) and switch to the blue line in São Sebastião.
 Where to get off the subway is up to you.

 The Terreiro do Paço stop is closest to Casa dos Bicos, Campo das Cebolas, and the medieval cathedral (Sé de Lisboa).
 Santa Apolónia gets you closer (after an uphill walk) to the National Pantheon, Feira da Ladra (the flea market on Tuesdays and Saturdays), and the street leading up to the Graça neighborhood.
+Check out some of the best Alfama restaurants if you have time!

 Both possibilities lead you into narrow streets, colorful houses, tiled facades, and opportunities from seeing Lisbon from the top.
 The views are always worth the climb uphill.

-Six hours: Bairro Alto, Chiado, and Baixa (shopping optional)
+Six Hours: Bairro Alto, Chiado, and Baixa

 With six hours in Lisbon, you’ll need to be strategic.
 It’s possible to fit in three of the city’s most famous neighborhoods: Bairro Alto, Chiado, and Baixa.
 But, if you feel you’re rushing it, wake up and smell the coffee (and freshly baked pastéis de nata at Manteigaria).